tonybeltramelli/Android-Wear-Permissions-Bug/README.md

 - android.permission.USE_CREDENTIALS
 - android.permission.WRITE_EXTERNAL_STORAGE

-##Note
+This vulnerability only happen with a Phone/Wear project.
+With a regular Phone application, none of the permissions are granted (as expected, the permissions need to be defined in the manifest file) and the socket communication example below return an exception "SocketException: socket failed: EACCES (Permission denied)".

-The problem proved to occur with a Phone/Wear application, a "traditional" Phone application require as expected the internet permission to be defined in the manifest file.
+The funny thing is that it is not needed to publish both the "mobile" and the "wear" modules for the vulnerabily to happen, it only require to build the "mobile" module, install the apk on a smartphone running Android 5.1 and the permissions are granted by default.

 ##Development environment